RandomHashTags/swift_huge-numbers/README.md

 ## Current features
 - `HugeInt`
 - `HugeFloat`
-- addition and multiplication
+- addition, subtraction, and multiplication
 - infinite precision

 ## Current limitations
 - `HugeFloat` is very limited in functionality
-- can only add positive numbers
-- no subtraction, division, or special arithmetic
+- no division or special arithmetic